Johannes Krause

-Johannes Krause (born July 17, 1980 in Leinefelde) is a German biochemist with a research focus on historical infectious diseases and human evolution.
+Johannes Krause (born July 17, 1980, in Leinefelde) is a German biochemist with a research focus on historical infectious diseases and human evolution.
 Since 2010, he has been professor of archaeology and paleogenetics at the University of Tübingen.
 In 2014, Krause was named a founding co-director of the new Max Planck Institute for the Science of Human History in Jena.

 Career

 From 2000 to 2005, Krause studied biochemistry in Leipzig and at the University College Cork in Ireland.
 In 2005 he obtained his diploma with the publication The mitochondrial genome of the woolly mammoth at the Max Planck Institute for Evolutionary Anthropology, followed by a doctoral dissertation in 2008 under Svante Pääbo entitled From genes to genomes: Applications for multiplex PCR in Ancient DNA Research regarding genetic investigations into Neanderthals and cave bears.

 In 2010, for his doctoral thesis he was awarded the Tübingen Award for Early Prehistory and Quaternary Ecology.
 The same year, for his co-authorship of the Science article A draft sequence and preliminary analysis of the Neandertal genome he received the Newcomb Cleveland Prize of the American Association for the Advancement of Science, the prize for the best article of the year.
 In October 2010, he became a junior professor at the Institute of Scientific Archaeology in Tübingen.
-Since then he has headed the working group on paleogenetics at the Institute.
+Since then he has headed the working group on paleogenetics at the institute.

 In the summer of 2014, it was announced that the Max Planck Institute of Economics in Jena would receive a different mandate.
 Along with Russell Gray, Krause was appointed co-director of a new Max Planck Institute of History and the Sciences, starting February 1, 2014.
 At the same time Krause remains an Honorary Professor at the University of Tübingen.

+In 2019, he published Die Reise unserer Gene: Eine Geschichte über uns und unsere Vorfahren (English translation A Short History of Humanity: A New History of Old Europe in 2021), co-authored with journalist Thomas Trappe.
+It is a summary of the state of the art of archaeogenetics as it relates to the peopling of Europe.